 LIMA, Peru – Roberto can’t walk.

-A paraplegic since birth Roberto, whose last name I have withheld, suffers from a rare form of child onset arthritis that has left his body twisted onto itself since he was a child.
+A paraplegic since birth Roberto, whose last name I have withheld, suffers from a rare form of child onset arthritis that locked his muscles and took his ability to walk.
 Today, at 19, he gets around on a small stool that he drags across the floor, his family’s makeshift solution in the absence of a wheelchair.
 No vehicle would work anyway, not on the steep and often rocky slopes in their neighborhood of Pamplona Del Alto.

 This is life on the outskirts of Lima, a place the government more or less ignores.

-The government doesn’t pay much attention here said social worker Carlos Benavides with the NGO MedLife, which provides Roberto’s physical therapy.
-Echoing many residents’ frustrations he explained that politicians show up only around elections.
+The government doesn’t pay much attention here explained social worker Carlos Benavides with the NGO MedLife, which provides Roberto’s physical therapy.
+Echoing many residents’ frustrations he explained that politicians do show up around elections.
 They shake hands, make promises and disappear after the voting, leaving residents still waiting for the arrival of basic services.

 Deeply connected with the community, Benavides represents the NGO in these far flung neighborhoods, building the kind of trust that many organizations with foreign staff struggle to build.